saifkheraj/d_s/Analytics/experimental_design/README.md

 | **D’Agostino K²**    | Large samples | stat, p-value  | p > α = normal           |
 | **Anderson-Darling** | All sizes     | stat, critical | stat < critical = normal |

+🔍 Two Common Approaches in Hypothesis Testing:

+1. Tests Using p-values (e.g., t-test, Shapiro-Wilk, KS test):
+You get a p-value.

+You compare the p-value to alpha (significance level, e.g., 0.05):

+If p-value < α → Reject the null hypothesis.

+If p-value ≥ α → Fail to reject the null hypothesis.

+2. Anderson-Darling Test (and some others):

+You do not get a p-value.

+Instead, you get a test statistic and a set of critical values at various significance levels.

+You compare the test statistic directly to the critical values:

+If statistic > critical value → Reject the null hypothesis at that alpha level.

+If statistic < critical value → Fail to reject the null hypothesis at that alpha level.

+✅ So yes, it’s not about p-values here — you just compare the statistic to critical values.

 ---

 ## 📌 Conclusion